What is a cholecystectomy?

 side of your belly.
 The surgeon finds the gallbladder and takes it out through the

-- Laparoscopic method.
+Laparoscopic method.
 This method uses 3 to 4 very small incisions.
-It uses a long, thin tube called a laparoscope.
+It uses a long, thin tube called a

+laparoscope.
 The tube has a tiny video camera and surgical tools.
-The tube, camera and tools are
+The tube, camera,

 A laparoscopic cholecystectomy is less invasive.
 That means it uses very small incisions

 in your belly.
 There is less bleeding.
-The recovery time is usually shorter than an
+And the recovery time is usually shorter than

 it may show other problems.
 Then the surgeon may have to use an open surgery method